Photo by Niles Singer (www.nilessinger.com)

 Sam Wu's music "abounds in delicate colours, wisps of sound and sylvan textures" (Gramophone).
 Many of his works center around extra-musical themes: architecture and urban planning, climate science, and the search for exoplanets that harbor life.

-Selected for the American Composers Orchestra's EarShot readings and the Tasmanian Symphony’s Australian Composers’ School, winner of an ASCAP Morton Gould Young Composer Award and First Prize at the Washington International Competition, Sam Wu also received Harvard's Robert Levin Prize and Juilliard's Palmer Dixon Prize.
+Selected for residencies at Zion National Park and the Australian Festival of Chamber Music, winner of an ASCAP Morton Gould Young Composer Award and the New York Youth Symphony's Jon Deak First Music Commission, Sam Wu also received Harvard's Robert Levin Prize and Juilliard's Palmer Dixon Prize.

-Sam’s collaborations span five continents, notably with the orchestras of Philadelphia, New Jersey, Minnesota, Sarasota, Columbus, Melbourne, Tasmania, Macao, and Shanghai, the New York City Ballet, Cabrillo Festival, Sydney International Piano Competition, the Lontano, Parker, Argus, ETHEL, Romer, and icarus Quartets, conductors Osmo Vänskä, Marin Alsop, Miguel Harth-Bedoya, Dina Gilbert, and Benjamin Northey, violinist Johan Dalene, and sheng virtuoso Wu Wei.
+Sam’s collaborations span five continents: the orchestras of Philadelphia, New Jersey, Minnesota, Columbus, Melbourne, Tasmania, Macao, and Shanghai, Carnegie Hall, Cabrillo Festival, Sydney International Piano Competition, Interlochen Center for the Arts, the Lontano, Parker, Argus, ETHEL, Romer, and icarus Quartets, conductors Osmo Vänskä, Marin Alsop, Miguel Harth-Bedoya, and Benjamin Northey, and sheng virtuoso Wu Wei.